← Back to Blog

 If you are experiencing postpartum depression or anxiety, you do not have to face it alone.
 Working with a psychotherapist or licensed mental health counselor can help you understand what is happening, recover your sense of self, and find your footing in your new identity as a mother.

-Serene Minds Psychotherapy offers compassionate, evidence-based therapy for postpartum depression in Florida β€” online via secure telehealth.
-Fram Sarkari, M.S., LHMC, has over 20 years of experience supporting new mothers through postpartum depression, anxiety, and the emotional challenges of early parenthood β€” in English, Gujarati, and Hindi.
+Serene Minds Psychotherapy offers compassionate, evidence-based psychotherapy for postpartum depression in Florida — online via secure telehealth.
+Fram Sarkari, M.S., LHMC, has over 20 years of experience supporting new mothers — in English, Gujarati, and Hindi.

-Schedule a free 15-minute consultation to discuss your needs and find out if therapy is right for you.
-No obligation β€” just a compassionate conversation about how we can help.
+Schedule a free 15-minute consultation.
+Call (786) 972-7110 or email info@serenemindspsychotherapy.com.
+Open Monday through Saturday, 8:00 AM to 8:00 PM.
+No obligation — just a compassionate conversation about how we can help.

 Schedule Free Consultation View Therapy Services